OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 This is not an attack, but it is about the weakness of relying too much on the AI system in use.

 **Controls for overreliance:**
 * AITRANSPARENCY.
 By being transparent to users regarding the accuracy and reliability of the AI system's output, people can adjust their reliance accordingly.
+The most simple form of this is to inform users that an AI model is involved.
 * See the controls for excessive agency (e.g. oversight).